 Depending on the size of your home and the length of the plumbing pipes, some fixtures may require several minutes before hot water arrives from a water heater that might be located some distance away.
-If you are environmentally conscious, wasting hundreds of gallons of water waiting for hot water to be delivered is something to think about.
+If you are environmentally conscious, wasting hundreds of gallons of water while you wait for hot water to be delivered isn't acceptable.

 Traditional Hot Water Recirculating Systems

 Instant Hot Water Recirculating Systems

 - Over-the-water-heater: For this configuration, the pump is located above the water heater, and a check valve is located under the sink furthest away from the hot water heater.
 The pump pressurizes the hot side of the systems and, through the bypass valve under the sink, it pushes the hot water into the cold water system, creating a hot loop.
 This loop can run constantly, or it can be used with a timer that may even be built into the unit.
 With the timer, you can just run the pump on during those times of day when you need quick hot water.
 Connecting the recirculating system check valve to the system under the sink furthest away allows the system to provide quick hot water all along the line because the hot water is circulating throughout the house.
 An instant hot water recirculating system usually comes with everything you need to install it.
 Keep in mind, though, that you will need power near the water heater to plug in the pump.
 These systems are recommended for all types of pipes and are virtually maintenance-free.
 The biggest drawback with this type of system is that the loop pushes water into the cold side; most distant fixtures will initially have warm water in the cold water pipes when you first run it.
 This is quite a minor drawback, though.